GhadeerElmkaiel/Research-and-Papers-Review/README.md

 - Semantic MapNet Building Allocentric Semantic Maps and Representations from Egocentric Views

 ### **General-RL**
+More detailed review of *General-RL* papers can be found [here](Reviewd%20Papers/General-RL/README.md)
 - Trust Region Policy Optimization (TRPO)
 - TD or not TD analyzing the role of temporal differencing in deep reinforcement learning
 - IMPALA Scalable Distributed Deep_RL with Importance Weighted Actor_Learner Architectures
+- Reinforcement Learning using Guided Observability

 ### **Classification, Detection, and Segmentation**
 More detailed review of *Classification, Detection, and Segmentation* papers can be found [here](Reviewd%20Papers/Classification,%20Detection,%20and%20Segmentation/README.md)